How Much Does it Cost to Build a Self-Storage Facility?

 Once your facility is completed and you receive a certificate of occupancy, you are ready to open for business.
 Before your facility is completed you'll need a business plan in place for self-storage operations.
 You may choose to manage the facility yourself.

-Self-managing your own facility is not as hard as it used to be thanks to tech tools like software and marketing platforms.
+Self-managing your own facility is not as hard as it used to be thanks to tech tools like facility management software and marketing platforms.
 You may also wish to hire a third-party manager to operate your facility.
-Once your new storage business is off to a solid start, you’ll be ready to focus on your next self-storage development project!
+Once your new storage business is off to a solid start, you'll be ready to focus on your next self-storage development project!